sirpaulmcd/Software-Cheat-Sheets/Markdown/MarkdownBasics.md

 ## Code

 You can do inline code with backticks.
-They can be found on the tilda button.
+They can be found on the tilda button:

     Use the `run()` method to begin.

 Use the `run()` method to begin.

-You can do blocks of code by surroung it with 3 backticks.
-You can also define the language for proper syntax highlighting.
+Blocks of code can be defined using 3 backticks.
+Add the name of the programming language for proper syntax highlighting:

     ```Javascript
     var num = 0;